jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

 }
 ```

-## ALSPAC - Extract results for externalising problems into a dataframe
+### Extract results for externalising problems into a dataframe

 ``` r
 ## Extract results (estimate, low CI, upper CI [plus SE for proportions])